Maryam-Haghani/NEFFy/README.md

 ```
 make
 ```
-If the _make_ command is not available on your operating system, [here](https://maryam-haghani.github.io/Neffy/help.html#make_installation) is how you can install it.
+If the `make` command is not available on your operating system, [here](https://maryam-haghani.github.io/Neffy/help.html#make_installation) is how you can install it.

 Once the compilation is complete, you can run the program via the command line. <br/>
-This package is cross-platform and works on Linux, Windows, and macOS without requiring additional compilation.
+This package is cross-platform and works on Linux, Windows, and macOS without requiring additional compilation. <br>

+For more information on installing the executable, please refer to the [documentation](https://maryam-haghani.github.io/Neffy/installation_guide.html#executable_install).

 ## Tutorial
 This tutorial will first explain the structure of the NEFFy repository, followed by a guide on how to use it.